Imagining the ‘Utopia of Homeownership’: Tracing the Online Virality of a Chinese Rust Belt City

 In this passage, Hegang is poetically imagined as a feminine figure—a caring, unpretentious maternal presence offering unconditional refuge to those worn down by debt, exclusion, and exhaustion.
 For those who are ‘fed up’, ‘tired’, and ‘desperate’, she becomes a last resort, a soft landing in contrast to the harsh demands of China’s major urban centres.
 The passage not only amplifies Hegang’s desirability but also lays bare the exclusionary mechanisms—such as hukou status, education level, and social security enrolment—that have rendered urban life increasingly unliveable for many.
 These structural barriers, which limit access to housing and social welfare, cultivate the desperation that makes Hegang appear as a sanctuary.

 Writing on the marginalised aesthetic practices of China’s disenfranchised ‘underclass’, Margaret Hillenbrand (2023: 31–46) conceptualises such cultural forms as ‘zones of encounter’—spaces where individuals threatened by the looming spectre of slow death come into contact, ‘stumbling from the ledge into the zone below’.
 Unlike psychotherapeutic interventions that became popular in post-reform China—aimed at disciplining anxiety into managed calm—these aesthetic forms render distress strikingly visible, offering a stage upon which ‘stifled class tensions burst through’ (Hillenbrand 2023: 45–46).
-Within these zones, Hegang became both a testament to pervasive sociopolitical malaise and a potent symbol of public distress in a climate of economic decline, tightening political control, and diminishing prospects for mobility.
+Within these zones, Hegang became both a testament to pervasive sociopolitical malaise and a potent symbol of public distress in a climate of economic decline, tightening political control, and diminishing prospects for social mobility.

 As viral contact zones, online discussions of Hegang enabled the intersubjective sociability of negative feelings that might otherwise remain unspoken.
 They also gave shape to a collective imaginary of a restful life outside the imperatives of productivity.
 To identify with the desire to move to Hegang was to express what Richaud (2021: 910) calls a ‘dissonant but not oppositional’ dysphoria—an affective orientation in which emotions produced by injustice could circulate, resonate, and intensify.
 In this way, Hegang stood not just as a place on the map, but also as a cultural imaginary through which exhaustion, injury, and longing found articulation.